The Rastafari Unpopular Facts – No Woman, No Cry?

 Love is the very idea

 The said may call an “agressive image” for the western way of thinking but in reality the Rastarians oppose that western thinking dramatically, they are in reality the silent protesters, and the peaceful rebels, they express their claims and demands exclusively through the music and never mean a violent action.
-Love and Peace expressing it in asceticism.
+Love and Peace they express in asceticism.

 We are truly humble people whose response to evil is to flee from itBongo Dizzy says in “Bongo-man”, rastafarian newspaper, 1968